Skip To Main Content

 A highly decorated coaching veteran, with three decades of coaching experience, Pete Rossomando was named Lamar University head coach in December 2022.
 Rossomando became the program’s 11th head coach since LU transitioned into a four-year program (in 1951) and just the fourth leader since returning the sport to varsity status for the 2010 season.

-Among his 31 years of experience on the sideline, 12 of those have been as a head coach, and none may be more impressive than his first two seasons in the Golden Triangle.
-When Rossomando arrived in Beaumont prior to the 2024 season, he took over a team that was coming off a one-win campaign, had won only five games in the three previous years combined and was picked at the bottom of the Southland Conference preseason polls.
-Rossomando proved all of the prognosticators wrong as the Cardinals jumped out to their best start in conference play since 1967 and orchestrated the nation’s fourth-largest single-season turnaround (at the NCAA FCS level).
-Lamar recorded its first winning season since 2018 and just the third since the sport was brought back to varsity status in 2010.
+Among his 32 years of experience on the sideline, 13 of those have been as a head coach, and none may be more impressive than his first three seasons in the Golden Triangle.
+When Rossomando arrived in Beaumont prior to the start of the 2023 season, he took over a team that was coming off a one-win campaign, had won only five games in the three previous years combined and was picked at the bottom of the Southland Conference preseason polls.
+Rossomando proved all the prognosticators wrong as the Cardinals jumped out to their best start in conference play since 1967 and orchestrated the nation’s fourth-largest single-season turnaround (at the NCAA FCS level).
+Lamar recorded its first winning season since 2018 and just the third since the sport was brought back to varsity status.
 The Cardinals also began receiving votes in the Top 25 poll.

 For his efforts, Rossomando was named a finalist for the coveted Eddie Robinson Coach of the Year Award, which is the second time in his career his name has appeared on the ballot.